RidhikaJoshi/VideoTweets/README.md

 VideoTweets supports uploading and sharing of videos.
 Users can upload videos, view videos from other users, like videos, comment on videos, and explore trending videos.

+### 7.Subscription

+VideoTweets supports subscribing and unsubscribing of channels.

 ## Controllers

 The backend codebase is organized into separate controllers for different functionalities: